cmtchssn/Dissertation/README.md

 P.S.
 I'm in the new office, out of the studio.
 Got all of that stuff transferred and setup today.
 Feels good.

+### Day 018
+New GPU from Derick!
+Let's take it for a spin.
+After much copying and pasting from dmccooey.com/polyhedra, I have a D4, 6, 8, 10, 12, and 20.
+All meshes are perfectly sorted.
+The code leaves a bit to be desired.
+I've talked to Jesse about moving the `MakeD`*n*`()` methods to the same scripts containing the static data, but I'm going to have to look into making methods work inside static classes.
+I'm going for a short walk and will tackle that next.
+After getting static class methods to work in public classes, I should start learning how to spawn each item in-game.

 ---